Creede U.S.A.

 Kahane Corn Cooperman, Old Chester Films kahane@oldchesterfilms.com

-Nearly 60 years and countless performances later, Creede stands as a striking microcosm of America’s national divisions.
+Sixty years and countless performances later, Creede stands as a striking microcosm of America’s current national divisions.
 Issues like guns in classrooms and gender pronouns spark tense debates, yet the town remains bound by a shared sense of place and community.
-Through intimate portraits, charged town meetings, and a rich historical lens, CREEDE U.S.A. explores how this evolving community continues to find common ground—both inside and outside of the mining shafts, ranches, and the Creede Repertory Theatre.
-Hopeful and urgent, the film offers a poignant reflection on the challenges and possibilities of coexistence in an increasingly polarized world.
+Weaving stunning cinematography, intimate portraits, charged town meetings and a rich historical lens, CREEDE U.S.A. challenges our assumptions and explores how this evolving community continues to find common ground – both inside and outside of the mining shafts, ranches, and the Creede Repertory Theatre.
+Hopeful, urgent and exceedingly timely, the film offers a poignant reflection on the challenges and possibilities of coexistence in an increasingly polarized world.

 Director, Creede U.S.A.